bryansum/LDL/README.md

 # LDL
 `LDL` is a simple iOS companion application I made to help me do [Leicht-Deutsch-Lernen](http://leicht-deutsch-lernen.com) exercises while on the go.
-This website hosts a set of audio files and accompanying documents to help learn German by listening, repeating German as a native speaker would.
+That website offers a set of audio files and accompanying documents to help learn German by listening, repeating German as a native speaker would.
+This application reads those files and presents an easy-to-use interface for listening and reading at the same time.

 To be clear, I have no affiliation with *Leicht-Deutsch-Lernen*, but wholeheartedly endorse their products.